cashonize/legacy-wallet/README.md

 The Webwallet uses m/44'/0'/0'/0/0 as derivation path for seedphrases, this is the mainnet-js default. <br>
 You can back-up the wallet by getting the seed phrase from the settings view. <br>
 The webwallet uses [example_bcmr](https://github.com/mr-zwets/example_bcmr) as a hardcoded metadata registry for tokenmetadata. <br>
+After making a transaction a link to a chipnet blockexplorer is logged in the console (press F12 to access). <br>

 ### Faucet